rashidulhaq-coding/test-repo/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-Please see `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.